pmpk20/PhDPilotSurvey/README.md

 ----
-Hi, this should be all the code necessary to replicate my doctoral thesis ``Estimation of the Value of Precautionary Restrictions On Microplastics``.
+Hi, this should be all the code necessary to replicate my doctoral thesis: *[Estimation of the Value of Precautionary Restrictions On Microplastics.](https://researchportal.bath.ac.uk/en/studentTheses/estimation-of-the-value-of-precautionary-restrictions-on-micropla)*

 ----
-#### How to replicate:
+### How to replicate:
   -  `Thesis_SetupCode.R`: transforms raw data *FinalData.csv* to *Test_Apollo.csv* which is necessary for estimation with Apollo.
   -  `Replication_PhD_C4CEModels.R`: estimates just those choice models models in-text. `Thesis_ApolloMXL.R` performs the specification search for the MXL.
   -  `Replication_PhD_LCM2Class.R`: a trimmed version of `Thesis_ApolloLCM.R` that reports latent class models.